 Debt repurchases and issuance

-Insurers like AIG, ACE (ACE), Allstate (ALL), and Chubb (CB) together form 2.91% of the Financial Select Sector SPDR ETF (XLF).
-These companies need to maintain capital in the form of liquid assets for payments of unexpected large claims.
+Insurers like AIG, ACE (ACE), Allstate (ALL), Chubb (CB), and those in the Financial Select Sector SPDR ETF (XLF), need to maintain capital in the form of liquid assets for payments of unexpected large claims.
 The capital requirement for an insurance company is stipulated by regulatory bodies.